Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Human Evaluation Details

 \paragraph{Participants.} We recruited a total of 1,085 participants through the Prolific crowdsourcing platform for the human evaluation studies.
-Annotators were required to have an approval rate of 99\% and 500 prior successful submissions on the platform.
+Evaluators were required to have an approval rate of 99\% and 500 prior successful submissions on the platform.
 They were also required to be fluent in English.
 Most participants came from the US and UK.

-\paragraph{Annotation Setup.} For the main preference judgement task, we sampled a query and evaluation setting (from the three settings discussed in \ref{sec:experiments}) randomly for each annotator.
-Annotators were also given a choice to skip a query for a different one, if they were unfamiliar with the topic of the original query.
-Each query-response pair was annotated by 3 different annotators and a single annotator was allowed to complete up to 3 examples.
-Before starting the task, annotators were required to complete a training task in the context-agnostic and context-aware evaluation settings, where they were given feedback about their ratings.
-Annotators were paid \$1.75 for each example at a rate of \$15 per hour, where they were allocated a total of 7 minutes per example.
+\paragraph{Evaluation Setup.} For the main preference judgment task, we sampled a query and evaluation setting (from the three settings discussed in \ref{sec:experiments}) randomly for each evaluator.
+Evaluators were also given a choice to skip a query for a different one, if they were unfamiliar with the topic of the original query.
+Each query-response pair was judged by 3 different evaluators and a single evaluator was allowed to complete up to 3 examples.
+Before starting the task, evaluators were required to complete a training task in the context-agnostic and context-aware evaluation settings, where they were given feedback about their ratings.
+Evaluators were paid \$1.75 for each example at a rate of \$15 per hour, where they were allocated a total of 7 minutes per example.